Portfolio CV Home

 I realised that the structures that have always held the pots are people.
 Until they are left, and then they are held by the landscape.

 Another site of an installation, Hiiemägi, travelled to on foot, once held the lake of Kunda in.
 The remains of its burial grounds are crumbling into the quarried basin.
-It’s name translates to sacred hill, the history of it’s importance is carried forward within the language.
+It’s name translates to sacred hill.

 A Pot for a Mound on Hiiemägi, 2021, Digital Film of Installation, 2 minutes 42 seconds.

 In their migration their traces are scattered.
-The artist, as a young female maker and aspiring craftsperson, engages with the history of female potters from the earliest human settlers on the land.
-The stories of these women and their journeys over the Baltic Sea reveal a respect for clay, their forebearers and the natural environment that is incredibly beautiful.
-Driving the artist to give something back to this understanding and intimacy with the earth and what it holds.
-Encountering the land as a container of knowledge, history, lives passed and continuing through their decay, as a foundation in all sense of the word.
-Supporting, holding, and creating.
+Engaging with the history of potters from the earliest human settlers on the land.
+The stories of these women and their journeys over the Baltic Sea.
+Encountering the land as a container of knowledge, history, lives passed and continuing.

 The Lammasmägi Burial, 2021, Digital Film of Installation, 2 minutes 11 seconds.

-Giving offerings to sacred places, collapsing burial grounds, and past islands that are now sloping hills in flatlands.
-These are the actions compelled by a closeness formed to the physicality of the land that the artist finds themself in.
-Searching, touching, digging for an understanding, and through it finding a sensitivity and a deep sense of care for their surroundings, it’s heritage and culture.
+Sacred places, collapsing burial grounds, and past islands that are now sloping hills in flatlands.
+Searching, touching, digging, and through it finding a sensitivity and a deep sense of care.

 01/12/20